Laravel: Interview Questions and Answers

 This allows 60 requests to the /customers endpoint in 1 minute.

-If the limit exceeds then user gets-
+If the limit exceeds, then the user gets-

 Response Status: 429